|<< previous article||next article >>|

 “There simply aren’t enough medical professionals who know how to handle an EDS or HSD patient, and many of the clinicians who are knowledgeable are grouped together in just a handful of locations around the world,” stated Stacey Simmonds, ECHO Clinic Coordinator.
 “The Ehlers-Danlos Society and the EDS International Consortium have made a lot of progress in recent years, but we needed more EDS and HSD experts.
 With Project ECHO, we can train our own, no matter where they live.”

-“We are so excited to see what comes out of the first round of our EDS ECHO program and share it with our community,” shared Angela Ballard, ECHO Clinic Coordinator, US.
+“We are so excited to see what comes out of the first round of our EDS ECHO program and share it with our community,” shared Angela Ballard, former ECHO Clinic Coordinator, US.
 “The data tracking platform iECHO will help us see our impact and track things like our geographic reach.
 Our goal is to fill the map with EDS and HSD experts and to reach the day where geography does not determine quality of care.”

 The first week was a huge success, welcoming 49 attendees between the two hubs.
 Both teams reported positive and enthusiastic responses.